 Before you call up the College Board or the ACT to cancel your test, you should know that UC is phasing out standardized test scores for applicants between now and 2025.

-In Fall 2021, 2022, and 2023, UC will switch over to being a test blind school for all UC applicants (this includes out-of-state and international applicants).
+Starting in Fall 2021, UC will switch over to being a test blind school for all UC applicants (this includes out-of-state and international applicants).
 Test blind means that UC schools will not consider students' SAT or ACT scores as part of the admissions process.
 Even if you submit your scores, they won't be reviewed.

 Additionally, SAT and ACT scores will no longer be required or considered when applying for Chancellor's or Regents scholarships.
 Your scores will not be viewed or considered in the scholarship awarding process even if you submit them.

-If you do choose to submit SAT/ACT scores in 2021, 2022, or 2023, they may be used for course placement, but only after you enroll at a UC school.
+If you do choose to submit SAT/ACT scores in 2021 or any following year, they may be used for course placement, but only after you enroll at a UC school.
 This means that the test scores you submit may have bearing on what courses you take, but not on your application for admission or your scholarship eligibility.

 When conversations first began about phasing out SAT/ACT score requirements for UC schools, the plan was to go test optional for out-of-state and international applicants in 2020, 2021, and 2022.
-But that decision was reversed in May 2021, and all UC schools now have a test blind policy for all applicants through 2023.
+But that decision was reversed in May 2021, and all UC schools now have a test blind policy for all applicants.